Immigration Psychological Evaluations

 Book an appointment

 First, we will have a consultation and discuss how I can help you.
-Once we determine how I can help you, we can schedule times for the interviews which are conducted over Zoom.
+Once we figure out how I can help you, we can schedule times for the interviews, which are conducted over Zoom.

 The Evaluation